All state lease agreements will contain standard information mandated by Federal law, including:

 - amount of the security deposit and rent due,

 - means and date by which the tenant will paying both

 Not all states will have identical rental and leasing requirements and may differ on some important issues.

 As long as states meet the Federal minimum requirements for leasing and renting, they are free to draft state-specific laws on landlord and tenant law.

-For example, some states may impose more complex rent control laws, while others may require move-in and move-out checklists, or certain nonrefundable fees.
-To best protect yourself and your financial and legal rights, it is recommended you familiarize yourself with your state’s important distinctions.
+For example, some states may impose more complex rent control laws, while others may require move-in and move-out checklists, or certain non-refundable fees.
+To best protect yourself and your financial and legal rights, it is recommended you familiarize yourself with Pennsylvania’s important distinctions.

 1. Pennsylvania Residential Lease Agreement Sample